ThobekaNelisiweJali/BookStore-Database/README.md

 ```

 ## 🧩 ER Diagram
-The ERD is available in the repository as an image and can be opened in Draw.io for editing.
+The ERD is available in the repository as an image.

 ## ✅ How to Run
 1. Import `bookstore_schema.sql` into your MySQL instance.
-2. (Optional) Load test data.
+2. Run `sampledata.sql` to load test data.
+3. Run `Bookies,roles.sql` to add user roles to the database.
-3. Run queries or integrate with a backend.
+4. Extract useful insights or integrate with a backend of your choosing.

 ---